AkiraSalvare/fdu-connect/README_en.md

 + `skip-domain-resource`: Do not use the domain resource provided by the server to decide whether to use RVPN, generally no need to add this argument

-+ `disable-zju-config`: Disable ZJU related configuration, generally no need to add this argument
++ `disable-fdu-config`: Disable FDU related configuration, generally no need to add this argument

-+ `disable-zju-dns`: Disable ZJU DNS and use local DNS, generally no need to add this argument
++ `disable-fdu-dns`: Disable FDU DNS and use local DNS, generally no need to add this argument

 + `disable-multi-line`: Disable automatic line selection based on latency.
 After adding this argument, use the line specified by the `server` parameter